Kishorenl/java-snippets/src/com/kishorenl/collections/tree/isSubTree.md

 Traverse the tree T in preorder fashion.
 For every visited node in the traversal, see if the subtree rooted with this node is identical to S.

-Complexity: Time worst case complexity of above solution is O(mn) where m and n are number of nodes in given two trees.
+Complexity:  worst case time complexity of above solution is O(mn) where m and n are number of nodes in given two trees.

 ```java
 class BinaryTree